csiro-data-school/python-files/_episodes/17-argparse.md

 >
 > Your challenge is to modify wordcount1.py to use `sys.argv` to implement these
 > features:
+>
 > - The first argument should specify the input file name.
 > - The optional second argument specifies a string of punctuation characters
 >   that should be ignored in the input text.
 > - If no arguments are supplied, the program should print a usage message.
 >
 > > ## Solution
+> >
 > > FIXME
 > {: .solution}
 {: .challenge}

 ## Shortcomings of `sys.argv`

-- For complex programs, you can end up do a lot of low-level work.
+- For complex programs, you can end up doing a lot of low-level work.
 - Tends to produce inflexible interfaces.
 - You just get strings.
 Validation for anything else like ints and files requires extra work.
 - Common features of modern CLIs are tedious to implement:
   - optional arguments.
   - standardised help text.
   - short and long form arguments (eg: `-f` and `--file`).

 ## Method 2: `argparse`